Pass Data to Algorithms#

 • It provides the get_buffer method, which returns the buffer passed to the begin and end functions.

-The begin and end functions can take SYCL 2020 deduction tags and sycl::no_init as arguments to explicitly mention which access mode should be applied to the buffer accessor when submitting a SYCL kernel to a device.
-For example:
+The begin and end functions can take SYCL 2020 deduction tags and sycl::no_init as arguments to explicitly control which access mode should be applied to a particular buffer when submitting a SYCL kernel to a device:

 To use the functions, add #include <oneapi/dpl/iterator> to your code.
 For example: